CMR 1.3.0

 Options:

-• -o FORMAT Format of file OUT-MAT, among dense for dense-matrix and sparse for sparse-matrix; default: dense.
+• -o FORMAT Format of file OUT-MAT; default: dense.

 • -t Return the transpose of the network matrix.